-For 2024, the planned financing needs amount to CZK 476.5 billion, i.e. approximately 6.0% of GDP.
-The actual amount of the financing needs will primarily depend on the actual performance of the state budget and also on the actual amount of exchange operations and buybacks of government bonds carried out in the second half of 2024, in particular for the purpose of refinancing risk management.
+For 2025, the planned financing needs amount to CZK 567.5 billion, i.e. approximately 6.8% of GDP.
+The actual amount of the financing needs will primarily depend on the actual performance of the state budget and also on the actual amount of exchange operations and buybacks of government bonds carried out in the second half of 2025, in particular for the purpose of refinancing risk management.
+Issuance activity, or buy-backs and exchange operations will continue to be approached in a way to smooth out the maturity profile of the state debt in individual years, i.e. financing needs.